Everlasting Voyage

 I used to say that I didn't "need" travel insurance because with the price of how cheap budget airline tickets are here in Europe, I would rather risk losing the price of the ticket than paying extra for insurance which I believed I wouldn't need.

-Again, I was so dead wrong.
+Again, I was very wrong.

 About 8 weeks later, Ryanair told me it was my fault and that I should show up earlier to the airport to avoid missing a flight.
-So now, although the prices of the tickets were not expensive, I drove 3 hours to the Frankfurt Airport, I paid for parking at the airport in advance (about $60), couldn't get a refund on any of the tours I paid nor the Airbnb.
+So now, although the prices of the tickets were not expensive, I drove 3 hours to the Frankfurt Airport; I paid for parking at the airport in advance (about $60), couldn't get a refund on any of the tours I paid nor the Airbnb.
 I lost approximately $500 and didn't even make it to my destination!

-Next time, I'm getting travel insurance.
+Next time, I'm getting travel insurance for these personal reasons.

 Missing Out on Compensation Under EU 261/2004